-Once there, choose which of the two Cartagena beaches that have opened you want to reserve for, then you’ll be able to choose your date and reservation window before entering the information for each member of your group.
+Either way, you’ll be able to choose which of the Cartagena beaches that have opened you want to reserve for, then you’ll be able to choose your date and reservation window before entering the information for each member of your group.

 Note, that the reservation has no cost.